zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 unit has equal chances of being assigned to a specific treatment group.

 Here is an example of randomization using a random number generator.
-The study asks how a high-fat diet affects blood chemistry in mice.
+The study asks how a high-fat diet affects blood pressure in mice.
 If the number is odd, the sample is assigned to the treatment group, which receives the high-fat diet.
 If the random number is even, the sample is assigned to the control group (the group that doesn't receive the treatment, in this case, regular chow).